 - the matter is before the courts, including where your lawyer has sued you

-- the complaint is about non-legal services provided by lawyers (147KB PDF)
+- the complaint is about certain non-legal services provided by lawyers (147KB PDF)

-- the complaint is about a judge, magistrate or court staff (these complaints should be made directly to the Court involved).
+- the complaint is about a Judge, Magistrate or court staff (these complaints should be made directly to the Judicial Commission of Victoria).